BexB1/BexB1/README.md

 ## Hey, you! 👋🏻

 I'm Bex, a UK-based Web Developer.
 I code mostly in JavaScript and Ruby, but I'm always tinkering in something new.
-I like makin' stuff an' doin' good.
+I like making stuff and doing good.

 ### Whatcha buildin', Bex? 🔨👷🏻‍♀️